bitshares/dev.bitshares.works/docs/development/apps/node_config_example_public_testnet.rst

 This section shows the BitShres Blockchain configuration file ``config.ini`` parameter items.
 The configuration file locates in your data directory and the most parameter items are commented and contain the essential settings to adjust.

-..
-WARNING:: For a Private testnet, you must add a seed node of your own,you should not connect to the Public testnet.

 Example - config.ini (testnet)
 ------------------------------------